How much is it going to cost?

 Click here to watch a video about the FAFSA.

-The Free Application for Federal Student Aid (FAFSA) is expected to start accepting applications in December 2024 for the 2025-26 award year.
+The Free Application for Federal Student Aid (FAFSA) is available now for the 2025-26 award year.
 Completing your FAFSA is a critical step in the process of becoming a Knight and we encourage you to begin looking into the process.
 Click here for more information about the 2025-26 FAFSA Form.

 Each year, all returning students must file a FAFSA to qualify for federal student aid in the form of grants and loans.
 The college uses the FAFSA information to determine aid for each student.